 Electronic structure of the carbonyl group, its polarity and polarizability.
 The most important aldehydes and ketones.
 Formaldehyde, acetaldehyde, acetone, aromatic aldehydes and ketones.
 Concepts of the mechanism of nucleophilic addition on carbonyl group.
 Acid and basic catalysis.
 Accession of water, alcohols, thiols.
 Acetals and semiacetale, dioxolane.
 Getting bisulfite derivatives and cianhydrines.
 Interaction of aldehydes and ketones with phosphorus ilides (Wittig).
 Interaction of aldehydes and ketones with nitrogenous bases.
 Oximes, hydrazones, phenylhydrazones.
 Schiff bases, methenamine.
 The Beckmann Rearrangement.
 Reactions of aldehydes and ketones with organomitallic compounds.
 Keto-enol tautomerism.
 Enolization of aldehydes and ketones in halogenation reactions.
 The influence of structural factors and the nature of the solvent on the position of keto-enol equilibrium and its dependence on the ratio of CH - and OH-acidity of ketone and enol.
 Dual reactivity of enolate ions.
-Aldol-Croton condensation.
+Aldol-Croton condensation of aldehydes and ketones in acid and alkaline medium, reaction mechanism.
+Benzoin condensation.
 Aminomethylation of aldehydes and ketones, Mannich reaction.